tbfld/counter.ink/content/blg/old/social-media/2019/2019-11-27-cultural-values-vs-progressive-economics.md

 extract:
 created: 2024-11-17 17:07
 updated: 2025-02-14 22:04
-author: "tb"
+author: tb
 images:
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "false"
 publish: "true"
 date: 2019-11-27
 tags:
+  - politics
+  - elections
+  - journalism
-  - needs_tags
+  - agriculture
 yaml_end: true
 ---
 I wish [these stories](https://www.nytimes.com/2019/11/27/nyregion/hull-o-farm-catskills.html) came with a disclosure like “\[Farmer X] voted Republican in every election from 1972 to 2016.”
 The collapse of family farming is a catastrophe, but that’s what happens when you prioritize ‘conservative’ cultural values over progressive economics.